software-t-rex/monospace/gomodules/ui/README.md

 # UI package

-this package uses bubbletea and lipgloss to power some reusable components for your _non bubbletea_ cli application.
+this package takes inspiration from bubbletea and lipgloss to power some reusable components for your _non bubbletea_ cli application.
 This is useful when you have a cli application that you want to enhance but don't want to wrap all the logic in a bubbletea program.
+Also this package depends only on standards go package.

 ## Provided components
 This are the components included in the package